 We rely on our patent portfolio to protect our competitive advantages.
-As of September 24, 2022, we had 315 issued patents in 10 countries and an additional 179 patents pending worldwide.
-Our issued patents are scheduled to expire between August 2024 and May 2041.
+As of September 25, 2021, we had 275 issued patents in 10 countries and an additional 144 patents pending worldwide.
+Our issued patents are scheduled to expire between October 2021 and December 2040.
 The pending patent applications are presently undergoing examination or expected to undergo examination in the near future.
 These patents and patent applications seek to protect our proprietary inventions relevant to our business (including our revolutionary distribution center structure, our depalletizing tool and other software and hardware components related to our system), in addition to other proprietary technologies (including source code) which are primarily maintained as trade secrets.
 We intend to pursue additional IP protection to the extent we believe it would be beneficial and cost-effective.
 We make business decisions about when to seek patent protection for a particular technology and when to rely upon copyright or trade secret protection, and the approach we select may ultimately prove to be inadequate.
 Even in cases where we seek patent protection, there is no assurance that the resulting patents will effectively protect every significant feature of our point-to-point warehouse solutions or other automated or robotic-assisted distribution systems.

 Even if we continue to seek patent protection in the future, we may be unable to obtain or maintain patent protection for our technology.
 There may be issued patents of which we are not aware, held by third parties that, if found to be valid and enforceable, could be alleged to be infringed by our current or future technologies or offerings.
 There also may be pending patent applications of which we are not aware that may result in issued patents, which could be alleged to be infringed by our current or future technologies or offerings.
+There also may be pending patent applications of which we are not aware that may result in issued patents, which could be alleged to be infringed by our current or future technologies or offerings.
 Furthermore, legal standards relating to the validity, enforceability and scope of protection of IP rights are uncertain.
 Despite our precautions, it may be possible for unauthorized third parties to copy our offering and use information that we regard as proprietary to create products that compete with ours.